How Account Health Intelligence Agent Scores Accounts

 Who This Is For

-Account Health Intelligence Agent is built for Cs, Account Management teams that need to automate a specific workflow without building from scratch.
+Account Health Intelligence Agent is built for Customer Success teams that need to automate a specific workflow without building from scratch.
 If your team matches the following profile, this blueprint is designed for you:

-- You operate in a cs or account management function and handle the workflow this blueprint automates on a recurring basis
+- You operate in a customer success function and handle the workflow this blueprint automates on a recurring basis

 - You have (or are willing to set up) an n8n instance — self-hosted or cloud